-accelerated approval based on a predetermined surrogate endpoint (i.e. response rate, RR, or progression free survival, PFS) reasonably likely to predict clinical benefit (i.e. overall survival, US).
-The folge positive rate for the surregate would The false positive rate for the suffogate would be pre-agreed with health authorities.
-Effect sizes of benefit judged by nazard ratio (or by percentage improvement in median) are typically larger for surrogate endpoints compared to OS, and larger benefits can be detected with smaller sample sizes.
-I nerefore, multiple indication conorts can generally be pooled into a basket study of comparable size to a standard confirmatory study. i umor indications failing to meet the surrogate nurgie for accelerated approval would be pruned (removed from the basket).
-To adjust for initiation of the faise positive rate of the final pooled analysis by "random nigh blas" due to selective pruning (please see random high blas, pruning of indications, and the faise positive rate below), a prospectively designed adjustment would lower the nominal faise positive rate (faise positive rate before adjustment for random high bias) for the remaining indications.
+accelerated approval based on a predetermined surrogate endpoint (i.e. response rate, RR, or progression free survival, PFS) reasonably likely to predict clinical benefit (i.e. overall survival, OS).
+The false positive rate for the surrogate would be pre-agreed with health authorities.
+Effect sizes of benefit judged by hazard ratio (or by percentage improvement in median) are typically larger for surrogate endpoints compared to OS, and larger benefits can be detected with smaller sample sizes.
+Therefore, multiple indication cohorts can generally be pooled into a basket study of comparable size to a standard confirmatory study.
+Tumor indications failing to meet the surrogate hurdle for accelerated approval would be "pruned" (removed from the basket).
+To adjust for inflation of the false positive rate of the final pooled analysis by "random high bias" due to selective pruning (please see random high bias, pruning of indications, and the false positive rate below), a prospectively designed adjustment would lower the nominal false positive rate (false positive rate before adjustment for random high bias) for the remaining indications.
 This adjustment amounts to a statistical penalty for using information within the study for adaptation.
-Additional indications may be pruned based on external data such as maturing early stage data (Figure 2) and the form of the provide the (Figure 3), or data from other agents in the class.
-Pruning based on external data does not innate the false positive rate of the pooled analysis, and does not incur a statistical penalty. of the neuroing the power of the pooled analysis after pruning, a sample size adjustment for the (Reckmon2016) Backet trials usually test the effect of In order for a confirmatory backet trial to most In order for a commatory basket that to meet one drug in a single/multiple arms of acceptance from nealth authorities, it will be biomarker or molecular aberration necessary for the false positive rate of the pooled analysis to be rigorously controlled. involvement (Leasettion 40) [] we recommend that the trial include a involvement.
-(Leonettizo 19) testing platform such as sequencing which may identify other options for ineligible patients.
-(Beckman2016) Basket trial designs offer the 7 Adjusted posterior probabilities were computed in possibility to include multiple accordance with the trial's reported design strategy accordance with the that a reported design stratedy.
+Additional indications may be pruned based on external data such as maturing early stage data involving the definitive clinical benefit endpoint (Figure 3), or data from other agents in the class.
+Pruning based on external data does not inflate the false positive rate of the pooled analysis, and does not incur a statistical penalty.
+To maintain the power of the pooled analysis after pruning, a sample size adjustment for the remaining indications may be required.
+(Beckman2016) Basket trials usually test the effect of .
+In order for a confirmatory hasket trial to meet one drug in a single/multiple arms of acceptance from health au cancer patients who share a specific necessary for the false po his market as male sular ab arrefter pooled analysis to be right involvement (Leonetti2010) testing platform such as se may identify other options tor ineligible patients.
+(Beckman2016) Basket trial designs offer the Adjusted posterior probabilities were computed in possibility to include multiple accordance with the trial's repo molecularly defined subpopulations, for which hypothesis testing as sumed identical null